The Easiest Way To Setup a Company in Hong Kong

 What Does a Company Secretary Do for Your Business?

-Here are some of the key services that company secretaries provide:
+Here are some of the key responsibilities of a company secretary:

 Step 5.
 Select the Registered Address of Your Company

-Your company's registered address is the address at which governmental departments will send correspondence.
+Your registered office address is the address at which the governmental departments will send correspondence.

 If you change your office address, ensure that you fill in the NR1 Form and notify the related authorities to prevent missing important correspondences.*